BetaHuhn/deta-base-orm/README.md

 ### Retrieving documents

+There are multiple ways to retrieve documents from your Base:

+### Multiple documents

 ```ts
 const documents = await Base.find(query)
 ```

 The query should be a JavaScript object specifing attributes to filter for defined in the schema.
+See [Filtering](#Filtering) below.

 ### Retrieving a single document